-Great transparency and safe transaction mechanisms for investment purposes will enable what until now has been the realm of rental/short-rental and is the ultimate goal: Full transactions done online, remotely as you would with any financial asset, changing the slow nature of Real Estate transactions that have an annual turnover of less than 0.5%.
+Great transparency and safe transaction mechanisms for investment purposes will enable what, until now, has been the realm of rental/short-rental.
+The ultimate goal being full transactions done online, remotely as you would with any financial asset.
+Changing the slow nature of Real Estate transactions that have an annual turnover of less than 0.5%.

 Tech led transparency

-On one side there will be a revolution in accessible data as:
+On one side there will be a revolution in accessible data such as:

-- Governments provide more official transactional data that had been in a blackbox.
+- Governments providing more official transactional data that had been in a black box.

-- Banks, regulators and statistical authorities provide population, macro and microeconomic data, banking statistics on loan supply and non performing loans and a host of complementary data via Open Banking protocols and transparency rules.
+- Banks, regulators and statistical authorities providing population, macro and microeconomic data, banking statistics on loan supply and non-performing loans.
+As well as a host of complementary data via Open Banking protocols and transparency rules.

-- Brokers and listing aggregators provide compiled listing data on prices, rentals, void periods, competition, hyperlocal scoring and analytics.
+- Brokers and listing aggregators providing compiled listing data on prices, rentals, void periods, competition, hyperlocal scoring and analytics.

 To efficiently source, crunch and generate relevant giveaways such as automated appraisals and future price predictions there are a number of initiatives, not least Altar.io’s Real Estate Intelligence Cloud.